-To the Pride Parade: Free shuttles run round trip to the Pride Parade from 7 am till 3 pm on Saturday, July 16, dropping parade attendees off at Essex and Richmond Street, one block south of University Avenue.
+Free shuttles run roundtrip to the Pride Parade from 7 am to 3 pm on Saturday, July 15, dropping parade attendees off at Essex and Richmond Street, one block south of University Avenue.

-To the Pride Festival: Free shuttles run round trip to the Pride Festival from 7am till 12 midnight on Saturday, July 16, and from 8 am till 11 pm on Sunday, July 17, dropping festival goers off at Sixth Avenue and Juniper Street.
+Free shuttles run roundtrip to the Pride Festival from 7 am to 12 midnight on Saturday, July 15, and from 8 am to 11 pm on Sunday, July 16, dropping festival goers off at Sixth Avenue and Juniper Street.

-A free express shuttle will take you from the Pride Parade to the Pride Festival from 12 pm till 4 pm on Saturday; catch it at Essex and Richmond Streets and get dropped off at Sixth Avenue and Juniper Street.
+A free express shuttle will take you from the Pride Parade to the Pride Festival from 12 noon to 4 pm on Saturday; catch it at Essex and Richmond Streets and get dropped off at Sixth Avenue and Juniper Street.
 Store bicycles and scooters safely at the bike and scooter corral located at the corner of Balboa Drive and El Prado.

 What streets will be closed?

-On Friday, July 15, Normal Street and Harvey Milk Street are closed starting at 6 am.
-Saturday's street closures will begin at 5 am and remain in place until 4 pm.
+On Friday, July 14, Normal Street and Harvey Milk Street are closed starting at 6 am.
+Saturday’s street closures will begin at 5 am and remain until 4 pm.
 A complete listing of road closures can be found here; scroll down to the purple section.
-Also, note the No Parking Zones in the white section.
-Nothing ruins a good party like walking back to your car and seeing a parking ticket!
+Also, note the No Parking Zones in the orange section.
+Nothing ruins a good party like returning to your car and seeing a parking ticket!

 What will the weather be like?

-Expect partly sunny weather on Saturday and Sunday, with highs in the 70s and lows in the high 60s—in other words, solid parade weather.
+Expect sunny weather on Saturday and Sunday, with highs in the mid-70s and lows in the mid-60s—in other words, solid parade weather.
 This is San Diego, after all.

-San Diego Pride has an array of resources to ensure that everyone has an amazing experience, including: accessible seating, American Sign Language interpreters, and, at the Pride Festival, cool zones for seniors and service animals.
+San Diego Pride has a wide array of resources for Pride events to ensure that everyone has an amazing experience, including two wheelchair-accessible seating areas for the Pride Parade, American Sign Language interpreters, sensory break areas, and cooling zones for seniors and service animals at the Pride Festival.

-San Diego’s Pride Festival takes place on Saturday, July 16 from 11 am till 10 pm, and Sunday, July 17 from 11 am till 9 pm at Marston Point in Balboa Park at 6th Avenue and Laurel Street.
-Imagine a dance party with four amazing stages, over eighty entertainers, fabulous food, inspiring art, exhibits, cultural presentations, and vendor booths.
-Headliners this year include Snow Tha Product and Daya on Saturday; Baby Tate and Ashnikko perform on Sunday.
-Tickets range from a $26 one-day pass to $225, depending on your level of VIPness.
+San Diego’s Pride Festival takes place on Saturday, July 15, from 11 am to 10 pm and Sunday, July 16, from 11 am to 9 pm, at Marston Point in Balboa Park at 6th Avenue and Laurel Street.
+Imagine a dance party with four amazing stages, nearly 100 entertainers, fabulous food, inspiring art, exhibits, cultural presentations, and vendor booths.
+Headliners this year include Princess Nokia and Moore Kismet on Saturday; David Archuleta, Saucy Santana, and Pussy Riot perform on Sunday.
+Tickets range from a $32 one-day pass to $225, depending on your level of VIPness.